 9. Police Officer

-One of the dirtiest jobs is that of a plumber, because it often involves clearing away matter that no one wants to handle, let alone visualize.
+Even though being a plumber can be a dirty job, it is one that is vital to our society.
 The job involves unclogging toilets that refuse to flush, as well as sinks, showers, and bathtubs that fail to drain properly.
-Even though there’s a fair share of human waste to tackle in this work, plumbers also have plenty of cleaner assignments, such as:
+Even though there is a fair share of messiness to tackle in this work, plumbers also have plenty of cleaner assignments, such as:

 - Fixing heat systems